open-taggy/.github/profile/README.md

 <img src="https://open-taggy.github.io/website/img/taggy_screencast_v2_blog.gif" width="600" />

+## 📘 Documentation

-## 📘 The Glossar
+### The Glossar
-This is basically a list of trigger words with top- and sub-tags. taggy categorizes the input based on that.
+This is a list of trigger words in JSON-fomrat with top- and sub-tags. taggy categorizes the input based on that.
 See <a href="https://github.com/open-taggy/taggy/blob/main/data/glossar-abo.json">here</a> for an example.

 ## 🏗️ Current status